sauyog/linux/Readme.md

 -Then, Built the latest linux source code succesfully.

--Once the kernal source code was built
+-Once the kernal source code was built, I added Primary proc based controls, Exit based controls, Secondary Procbased controls and Entrybased controls.

 # Steps to install the dependencies: